-You may have worked as a Crew member on a cruise liner or in another fast-food chain before, and experienced gained at those establishments should be clearly stated with appropriate dates of employment, establishment name, location, and relevant job title.
-If you have already done some work under those Golden Arches, even better because recruiters will know exactly what your job duties entailed (remember to still list them though under each McDonalds Crew Member role you have had.
+You may have worked as a Crew member on a cruise liner or in another fast-food chain before, and experience gained at those establishments should be clearly stated with appropriate dates of employment, establishment name, location, and relevant job title.
+If you have already done some work under those Golden Arches, even better because recruiters will know exactly what your job duties entailed (remember to still list them though under each McDonald's Crew Member role you have had.

 5. Other Employment Experience:

 Straight out of high school looking for your first permanent gig or currently in high school after extra pocket money?